sourcegraph/handbook/content/strategy-goals/strategy/code-insights/index.md

 We will:

-- Explore surfacing historical trends, diff search, and other high-level information in the core workflow of search and code navigation
+- Explore surfacing historical trends, diff search, and other high-level information in the core workflow of search and code navigation (such as [#38440]([url](https://github.com/sourcegraph/sourcegraph/issues/38440)))

 #### Convey the structure of a codebase